teresabowe/furniture-restoration-collective/README.md

 ---

-As a shop owner, I can post a product testimonial so that I can share product feedback (could-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/30" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/30/hovercard">#30</a>
+As a shop owner, I can post a product testimonial on the home page so that I can share product feedback (could-have/complete) <a href="https://github.com/teresabowe/furniture-restoration-collective/issues/30" data-hovercard-type="issue" data-hovercard-url="/teresabowe/furniture-restoration-collective/issues/30/hovercard">#30</a>

 1. Got to web address https://furniture-restoration.herokuapp.com/admin
 2. Login using the administrator account